Table of contents

 Enterprise integration and API management services make it easier to share data quickly and securely – whether you’re an integration partner, developer, publisher or data consumer.

-The EAPIM platform provides a central place to host and discover APIs.
+Find and Use an API is a service which provides a central place to host and discover DfE APIs.
 It is a secure and fully accredited service that makes it easy to both publish and consume APIs.

-EAPIM has been developed using Microsoft Azure’s API gateway, and the solution is deployed within the CIP hosting platform with an expert team supporting the infrastructure.
+Technologies FaUAPI has been developed using Azure platform-as-a-service components, including Azure API Management, and the solution is deployed within the CIP hosting platform with an expert team supporting the infrastructure.

 Here are some of the key benefits: